uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 ## EXISTING CHANGES
 The existing parser module works mainly via one large function that parses the command line and outputs tokens using functions from the Standard C Library.

+The array of tokens that is output by the parse function is then passed along to other teams, who can execute functions based off of what tokens they receive.

 Prior to making the changes we did, the parser was incredibly simple and only allowed for hyper-specific commands.
 First and foremost, we wanted to allow for more liberal commands for the user.

 CMDS: